JER3MIAH/JER3MIAH/README.md

 # 💫 About Me:
-I'm a coding enthusiast with some knowledge on  application web development
+I'm a coding enthusiast with some knowledge on  application and web development

 # 💻 Tech Stack: